ccsb-scripps/AutoDock-Vina/docs/source/docking_zinc.rst

     Files written:
     protein.pdbqt <-- static (i.e., rigid) receptor input file

-This is informing us that the noncovalent cofactor, FPP, is built upon a definition CIF file fetched from PDB.
+This is informing us that the noncovalent cofactor, ``FPP``, has been created based on the definition CIF file that is downloaed from PDB.

 The execution of the second command will output the following message, telling us that only one zinc pseudo atom (TZ) was added to the receptor.